 The Black Hawthorn Tree is a small tree that grows up to 8 m tall, armed sharp thorns up to 2 cm long.
 The tree bears beautiful white flowers during May and June.
 The Leaves are oval and are up to 6 cm long, with up to 9 small lobes at the top.
 The flowers are white, round and grow in clusters.
-The fruit come in clusters of small, blackish fruits that die quite quickly.
+The fruit comes in clusters of small, blackish fruits that die quite quickly.

-It is found from sea level to mid elevations on all of Vancouver Island, along water courses, ditches and meadow land thickets.
+It is found from sea level to mid-elevations on all of Vancouver Island, along watercourses, ditches and meadowland thickets.
 Black hawthorns need lots of sunlight to grow to tree size.

-The apple like fruit provides food for birds in the winter.
+The apple-like fruit provides food for birds in the winter.
 The Impenetrable hawthorn thickets are good nesting sites for them as well.

-The strong, hard wood makes durable digging sticks and handles for shovels and axes.
+The strong, hardwood makes durable digging sticks and handles for shovels and axes.